thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Again I gathered up my courage and proposed a *Feature Branching is Evil* session at SoCraTes France.
 You have to know, at the time, I did not have the confidence I have now to treat the subject.
-In addition, most attendees of such conference use feature branches.
+Besides, most attendees of such conference use feature branches.
 I was expecting some backfire.
-But my purpose of having that session was to gather as much feedback as possible from proponents of branching.
+But my purpose in having that session was to gather as much feedback as possible from proponents of branching.
 The night before I drafted in 3 hours a draft of my presentation.
 The session helped tremendously in organising my thoughts and producing the very first version for Continuous Delivery Conference NL.